Rod Blackmore: Magisterial career

 He was commissioned as a Stipendiary Magistrate in 1970.
 Blackmore was the Parramatta coroner in 1971 and then the traffic magistrate in Kogarah in 1971–72.

 From 1972 to 1977 Blackmore and his family lived in Newcastle while he served for five years as the circuit magistrate for the Hunter Region, based in Maitland.

 In 1977 he became Special Magistrate at the Metropolitan Children's Court at Albion Street, Sydney, also known as (Albion Street, Surry Hills) Children's Court.The office of Senior Special Magistrate was created and Senior Children's Magistrate Blackmore (as he later was known) took up that position on 8 August 1978.
 Metropolitan Children's Court at Albion Street closed in 1983 after Bidura Children's Court opened in Glebe.
 The court still operates today.
 However, due to frequent escapes from the Bidura Remand and Assessment Centre, it is now used only to hold juveniles appearing in court that day.

 Blackmore was a founding member of the Homeless Children's Association in 1980 and its president from 1984 to 1991.

 In 1988, Blackmore became the first Senior Children's Court Magistrate of NSW, a position he filled with distinction until his 1995 retirement thirteen years later.
 In 1989 he wrote the only standard text on the Children's Court in NSW and on the Children and Young Persons (Care and Protection) Act 1998.
 He later performed his duties at Bidura Children's Court in Glebe.
 He was featured presiding on the bench at Bidura in the Film Australia documentary Kids in Trouble directed by Sue Cornwell.

 In 1995 he became Chairman of the Trustees for the Mangrove Mountain, New South Wales Homeless Persons' Reserve Trust (formerly the Homeless Children's Association); this trust was for some time managed by Wesley Mission in conjunction with its Mangrove Mountain retreat for disadvantaged children.
 An accommodation lodge at the trust's property near Gosford site was named 'Blackmore Lodge' in his honour.

 Awards

 Blackmore was awarded the Order of Australia Medal in 1997 for his service to the welfare of children through the judicial system and to the community.

 Personal life

 He is the longest continuous member of the Theatre Organ Society of Australia (TOSA), having joined its NSW Division in March 1960 (within 2 months of the society's inauguration).
 He edited its journal The Diaphone from 1963 until its cessation in 1969.

-He is also a former president and Activities Director of the Probus Club of Hornsby, New South Wales.
+He is also a Life Member, former President and Activities Director of the Probus Club of Hornsby, New South Wales.
 He lives with his wife Beth in Sydney.